Muddasir19/Muddasir19/README.md

 - 👋 Hi, I’m @Muddasir19
-- 👀 I’m interested in Python Django
+- 👀 I’m interested in React JS
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning React JS
-- 💞️ I’m looking to collaborate on Django
+- 💞️ I’m looking to collaborate on React JS
 - 📫 How to reach me

 <!---